Claire Donato

-Claire Elisabeth Donato (born September 12, 1986, in Wilmington, DE) is an American writer and multidisciplinary artist based in Brooklyn, NY.
+Claire Elisabeth Donato (born September 12, 1986, in Wilmington, Delaware) is an American writer and multidisciplinary artist based in Brooklyn, New York.

 Early life and education

 Donato grew up in and around Pittsburgh, Pennsylvania.
 In 2010, she received her MFA in Literary Arts from Brown University, where she studied with C.D.
 Wright, John Cayley, and Keith Waldrop.
 Prior to attending Brown, she received a BA in English Writing from the University of Pittsburgh, where she studied with Ross Gay.